canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 Exec ASLR
 ~~~~~~~~~

-*Introduced in the Linux kernel:* 2.6.25, backported to Ubuntu 8.04 LTS

 Each execution of a program that has been built with "-fPIE -pie"
 (see :ref:`Built as PIE <compiler-flags-pie>`) will get loaded into a different memory location.